addap/master-thesis/documents/draft/draft-feedback.md

 might clarify that whoever calls "waker" must guarantee that P holds, and in return, a fiber that awakens after performing a Suspend effect can assume that P holds.

+# 2024-03-29
+- [x] p.2, "safety and specifications": I think you mean "safety and functional correctness"?

+- [x] p.2, "Hoare triples {𝑃} 𝑒 {𝑄} are persistent because the expression 𝑒 can be evaluated multiple times": actually, we *define* Hoare triples to be persistent because we *usually want* to allow e to be evaluated multiple times;
+but there is also a one-shot variant of Hoare triples, which allows e to be evaluated only once (and there are examples of this in your dissertation).

+- [x] p.2, "Proving specifications in Iris normally follow the schema of first defining so-called ghost state".
+This is often true for complex programs, typically concurrent programs where multiple threads have different (but coherent) views of a shared state.
+In simpler (sequential) programs, ghost state may be unnecessary.
+I would suggest writing that the first step in program verification is to first express the specification (what the program is supposed to do) in terms of well-chosen (concrete or abstract) predicates, and only in a second step, deciding how to implement these abstract predicates, writing down the ghost state and invariants that the implementation needs, and verifying the code.

+- [x] p.2, you mention both "Hoare triples" and "weakest preconditions".
+It would be good to clarify that these are a connection between these notions, or use only one of them.
+A "weakest precondition" should actually be called a "Hoare double", or just a "program specification", for short; that would be clearer in my opinion.

+- [x] p.4, "this can be thought of as an analogue to an imaginary Hoare triple": it is actually the Hoare triple for `perform v`.

+- [x] p.6, "they are a lucid example for their usefulness", the two "they" refer to different things

+- [x] Section 3.1, I think it is confusing to mix the description of the API offered by Broadcast and the discussion of the differences with the original CQS.
+I would expect to see the Broadcast API explained first, then (elsewhere, later) a discussion of the differences with the original CQS.

+- [x] Section 3.2, "CQS is implemented [...]": do you mean "Broadcast is implemented [...]"?
+The section title says you are discussing Broadcast, but the text refers to CQS.
+This is again confusing.

+- [x] Section 3.2, "a queue of cells with two pointers" : are these cells stored contiguously inside an array, or is this a linked list of cells where each cell is a separate memory block in the heap?

+- [x] p.17, "a stack of operations" → "a set of operations"?

+- [x] p.18, the text refers the reader to Figure 13 (state transition diagram), but the various states in the diagram are not explained.
+(Are they explained later on?)

+- [x] p.19, "𝑖𝑛𝑣_ℎ𝑒𝑎𝑝_𝑖𝑛𝑣 is an Iris proposition which says that we are in a garbage-collected setting".
+I don't know what this means!

+- [x] p.19, "The Broadcast.register function will advance the suspend pointer to allocate a fresh cell in the EMPTY logical state".
+The text mentions internal states (EMPTY, RESUMED, TAKEN, CALLBACK) but the specification of `register` that follows this text (Spec-BroadcastRegister) does not mention any of these states.
+So I am confused; I do not clearly understand whether the text is supposed to help me read the public specification of `register` or whether it is intended to give me additional information beyond this public specification.

+- [x] p.19, 𝑡𝑒𝑥𝑡𝑖𝑡𝑖𝑠

+- [ ] Figure 17, the definition of `Coop δ` mentions `T`, which is not bound anywhere.
+Is it somehow globally fixed?
+Or should it also be a parameter of `Coop`?
+Oh, actually, in Figure 16, `fiberResources δ` does not have a parameter `T`, but in Figure 17 it has one.